My rating: 2 of 5 stars

 Desacralization: masterpieces are not miracles, they are work: many disparate elements, intricately put together.

 And criticism is work in turn: the counter-mastery of taking masterpieces apart.
 There’s one problem with this theory, though: masterpieces are miracles, or else everyone would write them all the time.
-And they are products not of superior intelligence—I have no doubt that Moretti is much smarter and more learned than Walt Whitman or Arthur Miller—but of more thoroughgoing openness to reality.
+And they are products not of superior intelligence—I have no doubt that Moretti is smarter than Walt Whitman or Arthur Miller or myself—but of more thorough openness to reality.

 Artistic forms, when they are successful and inventive, are not rational calculations willfully carved into chaos; they are rather the products of inspiration and intuition as much as of deliberation, the willingness to be provoked by experience—and not only that of the economic order: there are more things in heaven and earth, etc.—into the generation of more objects to experience more richly.